Random phase approximation-based local natural orbital coupled cluster theory: Results and discussion

 The results discussed in \cref{subsubsec:li_cu} were obtained at fixed $k$-point meshes and may therefore be affected by finite-size errors.
 This issue is particularly relevant for MP2-based treatments, whose accuracy is expected to degrade as the TDL is approached.
 To systematically assess the behavior of different low-level theories with respect to $k$-point convergence, we repeated the LNO-CCSD calculations for BCC Li using progressively denser $k$-point meshes, from $2\times2\times2$ to $4\times4\times4$, employing the smaller GTH-cc-pVDZ basis sets.
 In these calculations, the RPA-derived LNOs are kept fixed, and we focus exclusively on comparing the impact of different choices of the external correction.
 The results obtained for three representative LNO truncation thresholds ($3\times10^{-4}$, $10^{-4}$, and $3\times10^{-5}$) are summarized in \cref{fig:li_dz_tdl}.

 As the $k$-point mesh becomes denser, the error of the uncorrected LNO-CCSD results increases at each truncation threshold, even though the corresponding LAS sizes continue to grow.
 This behavior reflects the slow decay of the long-range correlation energy in metallic systems and highlights the necessity of incorporating an appropriate external correction.
 With the relatively coarse $2\times2\times2$ $k$-mesh, the MP2-based correction yields rapid convergence with the LAS size.
 However, its performance deteriorates markedly as the $k$-mesh is refined.
 For the largest $4\times4\times4$ mesh, the MP2-based correction provides only marginal improvement in the absolute error over the uncorrected results.
 In contrast, both RPA- and SOSEX-based external corrections yield results that are stable across different $k$-point meshes.
-At the $4\times4\times4$ $k$-mesh, the RPA-based external correction clearly outperforms the MP2-based counterpart.
+At the $4\times4\times4$ $k$-mesh, the RPA-based external correction clearly outperforms the MP2-based counterpart at small LAS sizes, while showing similar accuracy to the MP2-based correction for the largest LAS size tested.
 For all $k$-meshes considered, the RPA-corrected LNO-CCSD attains chemical accuracy when using the tightest threshold tested ($3\times10^{-5}$).
 Remarkably, the SOSEX-corrected LNO-CCSD achieves chemical accuracy even with the loosest threshold ($10^{-4}$), reducing the required LAS size by approximately a factor of three relative to the RPA-based correction.
 The superior performance of the SOSEX-based external correction is consistent with the trends observed earlier in \cref{fig:li_cu_cmp} for fixed $k$-meshes.